Last updated on February 4, 2023

 There is a simple way to retrieve customer insights and structure the data you receive from open-ended feedback, and that is to analyze it with AI-powered text analytics software made for customer experience management.
 The advantages of using text analytics are many- including scalability, real-time analytics, and consistent criteria.

 Scalability means that it allows businesses to structure a large amount of feedback in seconds, rather than days (sometimes even weeks or months), and you can use it to structure text from different data sources, such as email, social media, chats and so on.

-Text analytics enables you to get your results in real-time.
+Text analytics enables you to get your results in real time.
 Having a delay between a customer’s negative experience and you taking action to resolve the problem can often mean that you lose a customer and create a brand detractor.
-Text analytics makes it possible to act on and resolve negative feedback as soon it arises.
+Text analytics makes it possible to act on and resolve negative feedback as soon as it arises.